python/cpython/Doc/library/ssl.rst

 Protocol versions
 '''''''''''''''''

-SSL versions 2 and 3 are considered insecure and are therefore dangerous to use.
+SSL versions 2 and 3, TLS 1.0, and TLS 1.1 are considered insecure and are therefore dangerous to use.
 If you want maximum compatibility between clients and servers, it is recommended to use :const:`PROTOCOL_TLS_CLIENT` or :const:`PROTOCOL_TLS_SERVER` as the protocol version.
 SSLv2 and SSLv3 are